View the details of what is being done by clicking on each initative:

 We project that over the next five years more than 300 police officers are likely to retire.
 We will use this as an opportunity to increase diversity in our ranks, drawing from the Seattle community whenever possible.
 These new recruits will reflect the values of our City and be committed to help build the exceptional police department that our community deserves.
 This turnover will require the highest quality of supervision and training as we meet the challenge of replacing some of our most experienced, professional officers.

-- We will eliminate the $25 fee to apply to be a Seattle Police Officer, beginning in July 2013, in order to make the testing and application process more accessible.Updated 2/14/13
+- In July we eliminated the $25 fee to apply to be a Seattle Police Officer to make the testing and application process more accessible.Updated 8/27/13

 - All Department Community Outreach staff have been trained in tools to assist in recruitment from Seattle’s diverse neighborhoods and communities.